Women's Trauma Treatment Centers for Addiction in Texas

 If you are searching for a place where you can finally begin to heal from the wounds you’ve carried for so long, The Fullbrook Center is here.
 We provide trauma treatment that allows women to do the hard work of recovery because the only way out is through.

-Trauma Therapy as a Core Part of Addiction Treatment
+Trauma Therapy for Women as a Core Part of Addiction Treatment

 At The Fullbrook Center, we don’t treat addiction without addressing the traumatic events that contributed to it.
 Women turn to substances for relief—from posttraumatic stress disorder (PTSD) symptoms, from anxiety, from pain that never seems to go away.
 But true healing isn’t about numbing feelings—it’s about learning to face them with strength, resilience, and new tools.